Benefits of Remote Therapeutic Monitoring (RTM) for Physical Therapists

 What is Remote Therapeutic Monitoring?

 Remote Therapeutic Monitoring (RTM) enables healthcare professionals to remotely monitor and manage their patients’ progress and formulate treatment plans based on health data reporting.
 It involves collecting non-physiological data from patients via an FDA-approved Software-as-a-Medical-Device (SaMD).
+For a comprehensive overview of RTM, including its applications and benefits, explore our guide: Everything You Want to Know About Remote Therapeutic Monitoring (RTM).

 As per the CMS Physician Fee Schedule (PFS) final rule, the non-physiological data includes “musculoskeletal system, respiratory system, therapy or medication adherence, and response.”